AzmatIshaq/CART263/exercises/spy-profile-generator-plus/README.md

 I added additional JSON profile information.
 I also added user interaction to move to animation as well as keyboard input.
-The user now has to defuse a bomb in the animation state by inputing information.
+The user now has to defuse a bomb in the animation state by inputting more JSON produced information.

 JSON Library:
 Darius Kazemi's corpora project: